 Stella Barra Pizzeria (and Cusumano Wine)

 Lest you think that I had tasted my share of pizza and sipped enough wine, think again!
 I was more than anxious to try the offerings at Stella Barra Pizzeria (1954 N. Halsted) where we made ourselves comfortable at the Chef’s Private Table.
-As you can imagine, everyone’s vibrant conversation was turned up a few notches with anticipation of more pizza and delicious wine pairings from Cusumano.
+As you can imagine, our vibrant conversation was turned up a few notches with anticipation of more pizza and delicious wine pairings from Cusumano.

 Diego poured our first white wine of the night, 2016 Alta Mora Etna Bianco ($24.99), 100% Carricante from Alta Mora, a new winery from the Cusumano family.
 Grapes were grown on the slopes of Mt.
 Etna, the largest active volcano in Europe.
 Honestly, I could have sipped the rich Bianco on its own while savoring broad flavors of ripe citrus, white flowers, lemon, and eucalyptus…and I did just that until the mouthwatering Avocado Arugula Pesto Pizza with goat cheese, chili flakes, parmesan, pecorino, arugula, and avocado was served.
 Light, textured, and flavorful with the optimal amount of spice, both pizza and wine honored each other in a marriage made in foodie/wine lover heaven.